For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘What I say couldn’t have happened,’ I muttered; it was just part my dream; you know, where I was on the ledge.

 ‘But it did happen,’ Mo said, ‘and not just in your dream.
 It occurred, just as we said, not far below this cabin in third dimension space and time.

-Then let us tell you exactly what happened, and all that was presaged in your dream.
+Then let us tell you exactly what happened and all that was presaged in your dream.
 When you first arrived here, you weren’t ready to hear what had happened to you.
-Now that remember your fall, you must realize it happened in your life, not just in your dream.’
+Now that you remember your fall, you must realise it happened in your life, not just in your dream.’

 ‘I prefer it to be in a dream,’ I said, ‘rather than what my mind just imaged.’

 ‘Not what your mind imagined,’ Eli said.
 ‘It was what your mind recalled but had censored because of what trauma it might invoke.
 Only with our prompting were you able to witness what your conscious mind suppressed.
 So, let’s go back once again and see if we can help you remember what caused your fall when you were crossing over.
 Do you recall that last step?’

 ‘That’s because there was no next step.
 The thin ledge gave way as your body went flailing down an abyss through the canyon, twisting and gyrating before your body hit the slopes as you continued to slide down to the bottom of the ravine.’

 I shook my head in disbelief, not wanting to accept any of this, though I knew it was what I had seen and felt.